ANCIENT CULTURES of NORTHERN PERU and the INKA

 choosing to overnight in Miraflores need only to advise us and we will reserve

-not included in the published trip cost).
+in the trip fee).

 Rutahsa Adventures can also arrange pre- or post-trip extensions for travelers

 who wish to overfly the Nasca Lines, visit the Peruvian Amazon, or go trekking